SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 .. _chapter03-reference:

-*NOTE: We're currently working on documenting these sections for the new Selenium release.
+*NOTE: We're currently working on documenting these sections.
-The information will be helpful, yet be aware we are also still working on them.*
+We believe the information here is accurate, however be aware we are also still working on this chapter.
+Additional information will be provided as we go which should make this chapter more solid.
+In addition, we will be proofreading and reviewing it.*

 Selenium 2.0 Features
 ---------------------